Schwartz Insurance Online Guide:

 Insurance is sold through three different channels: independent agents, captive agents and internet sales.
 Most people find that insurance can be confusing and the terms are not always simple for the non-insurance professional.
 Here are some basic definitions to help you determine your best options for assistance and guidance in identifying and obtaining adequate coverage.

 An insurance agent is an intermediary between the insurance company and you, the client.
 Their key responsibilities are timely and accurate processing of paperwork and premiums.
 They may or may not ensure that you have the appropriate coverage for your situation or be looking out primarily for your needs.
-Only you will know when an insurance representative best fits YOUR need, i.e., you are comfortable they'll spend the time necessary to understand your situation.
+Only you will know when an insurance representative best fits YOUR needs, i.e., you are comfortable they'll spend the time necessary to understand your situation.
 Insurance agents can be either:

 Captive – A “captive” agent works for one insurance company - they can only represent and sell policies for that one company.